-- LLM, behavioral law and economics, Harvard Law School
+- LLM, Harvard Law School

 - JD, University of Virginia School of Law

 - Deflategate: The Intersection of Sports, Law & Journalism

 - Pro Sports Law: Unique Relationship, Leagues, Team & Players

 General Areas of Interest, Scholarship, Research, & Practice

 • Sports law • Antitrust law • Media law • Journalism law • Advertising law • Communications law • Food and Drug law

 Michael McCann is the Associate Dean for Academic Affairs at UNH Law.
 Dean McCann is responsible for overseeing the law school’s program of legal education.
 His specific duties include day-to-day management of UNH Law’s degree programs with an emphasis on implementation and analysis of strategic initiatives to achieve institutional excellence.
 Dean McCann also supervises senior staff offices, including the registrar and career services, and he manages budgets, contracts and international programing.